 A plasma chain is a separate blockchain that is anchored to the main Ethereum chain, and uses fraud proofs (like Optimistic rollups) to arbitrate disputes.
-These chains are sometimes referred to as "child" chains as they are essentially smaller copies of the Ethereum mainnet.
-Merkel trees enable creation of a limitless stack of these chains that can work to offload bandwidth from the parent chains (including mainnet).
+These chains are sometimes referred to as "child" chains as they are essentially smaller copies of the Ethereum Mainnet.
+Merkle trees enable creation of a limitless stack of these chains that can work to offload bandwidth from the parent chains (including Mainnet).
 These derive their security through fraud proofs, and each child chain has its own mechanism for block validation.

 You should have a good understanding of all the foundational topics and a high-level understanding of Ethereum scaling.
 Implementing scaling solutions such as Plasma is an advanced topic as the technology is less battle-tested, and continues to be researched and developed.